 When women no longer spend hours walking to get water, both their psychological and physical stress levels are reduced significantly.
-Elimination of these difficult labors results in women feeling better, which promotes greater harmony within the family and the village as a whole.
+Elimination of these difficult labors results in women feeling better, both physically and psychologically, which promotes greater harmony within the family and the village as a whole.

-Another key aspect of this program: educating women on how to start their own small businesses that provide much needed income to their families, improving their overall quality of life.
-Women experience a very powerful feeling of accomplishment, enhancing their self-esteem.
+Another key aspect of this program is educating women on how to start small businesses that provide much needed income to their families, improving their overall quality of life.
+The women experience a powerful feeling of accomplishment, enhancing their self-esteem.
 They also serve as role models for their daughters wanting to become "mini-entrepreneurs" just like their mothers.